andrew-shyshenko/docs/docs/openvswitch.md

 and as soon as I ran the "add-port" command I lost all connectivity through eth0.
 Help!

-A physical Ethernet device that is part of an Open vSwitch bridge should not have an IP address.
+**A:** A physical Ethernet device that is part of an Open vSwitch bridge should not have an IP address.
 If one does, then that IP address will not be fully functional.
 You can restore functionality by moving the IP address to an Open vSwitch "internal" device, such as the network device named after the bridge itself.
 For example, assuming that eth0's IP address is 192.168.128.5, you could run the commands below to fix up the situation:

 ```
 ifconfig eth0 0.0.0.0
 ifconfig br0 192.168.128.5
 ```
 (If your only connection to the machine running OVS is through the IP address in question, then you would want to run all of these commands on a single command line, or put them into a script.)
 If there were any additional routes assigned to eth0, then you would also want to use commands